-This Poem is complete, and the subject of it, as of most of Ornisus compositions, regional.
-In the time of Comhat, the son of Trastad, and father of the celebrated Fingal, Clessfammor, the son of Thaidad and brother of Morna, Fingal's mother, was driven by a storm into the river Clyde, on the banks of which stood Balclutha, a town be longing to the Britons between the walls.
-He was hospitably reducing the Britons between the walls.
-He was hospitably reducing the subject of the Britons between the walls.
-He was hospitably reducing the Briton, who was in love with Moina, came to Reuth, the son of government of Briton, who was in love with Moina, came to Reuthanir's house, and behaved haughtily towards Clessfammor.
-A quarrel ensued, in which Reuda was killed; the Britons who attended him pressed so hard on Clessfammor that he was obliged to throw himself into the Clyde and Dore him out to sea.
-He efter endeavoured to return and carry off his beloved Moina by night; but the wind continuing contrary, be was forced to desist.

-Moins, who had been left with child by her husband, brought forth a son, and died soon atter.
-Reuthmir named the child Catthon, i. e. the murmur of waves, from the worm which carried off (lessiamore), the control of the control of
+This poem is complete, and the subject of it, as of most of Ossian's compositions, tragical.
+In the time of Comhal, the son of Trathal, and father of the celebrated Fingal, Clessámmor, the son of Thaddu and brother of Morna, Fingal's mother, was driven by a storm into the river Clyde, on the banks of which stood Balclutha, a town belonging to the Britons between the walls. hospitably received by Reuthámir, the principal man in the place, who gave him Moina his only daughter in marriage, Reuda, the son of Cormo, a Briton, who was in love with Moina, came to Reuthámir's house, and behaved haughtily towards Clessámmor.
+A quarrel ensued, in which Reuda was killed; the Britons, who attended him, pressed so hard on Clessammor, that he was obliged to throw himself into the Clyde, and swim to his ship.
+He hoisted sail, and the wind being favourable, bore him out to sea.
+He often endeavoured to return, and carry off his beloved Moina by night; but the wind continuing contrary, he was forced to desist.
+Moina, who had been left with child by her husband, loina, who had been left with child by her husband, brought forth a son, and died soon after.
+Reuthmir named the child Carthon, i. e. 'the murmur of waves,' from the storn which carried off Clessámmor his father, who was supposed to have been cast away.
+When Carthon was three years old, Comhal, the father of Fingal, in one of his expeditions against the Britons, took and burnt Balchutha.
+Reuthámir was killed in the attack: and Carthon was carried safe away by his nurse, who fled farther into the country of the Britons.
+Carthon, coming to man's estate, was resolved to revenge the fall of Balchulha on Comhal's posterity.